 fighting over beelining for these chicken nuggets, they were gone within 5 minutes of her she setting them on the table!
-Moist and flavorful on the inside, and light and crisp on the outside, they were absolutely addicting.
+Moist and flavorful on the inside and light and crisp on the outside, they were absolutely addicting.

 I wouldn’t have been much of a food blogger if I didn’t chase her down the whole evening for the recipe, right?
 Of course, I did!
 I love discovering new ways of making family favorites.
 When you think you have something good, someone comes along and does it better.
-I mean, my version is delicious but I have to concede, hers totally blows mine out the water.
+I mean, my version is delicious but I have to concede, she totally blew mine out the water.

 Popcorn chicken is one of the easiest things you can prepare for a light lunch or after-school (after work!) snack for the family.
 Tender and flavorful on the inside and golden and crisp on the outside, it’s a battle who gets the last piece!

 - Marinate the chicken in a mixture of buttermilk and hot sauce for at least 4 hours or overnight for best results.
 This keeps the meat moist and flavorful.

 - Contrary to common practice, do not drain fried foods on paper towels as this will make them soggy.
 Instead, drain on a wire rack set over a baking sheet or in a metal colander set over a bowl.

 I included a recipe for a simple honey mustard sauce you can easily whip up in a jiffy.
 It’s my go-to dip for most things, but you can certainly use Ranch, BBQ sauce, Srichacha mayo, plum sauce, cream gravy, or any of your favorite sauces.